lucasgelfond/arduino-pov-display/README.md

 A typical persistence of vision display works by using a similar technique but spins and uses much more complicated code.
 It often also requires soldering, custom woodworking, motors, and accelerometers.
 Example <a href="http://www.youtube.com/watch?v=uVL9V1wNoVg"> here </a>.
 I decided that I wanted to stick with a much more simple approach for my first Arduino project.

 Because of this, the project is perfect not only for enthusiasts, but for beginners in place of just flashing LEDs, photographers, and people wanting a cool, but easy first project.
+In fact, this is probably the cheapest way to (digitally) write letters while light painting.

 This is how it works: